Howdy folks, this is Paula from AffordAnything.org.

 In honor of my first guest post at Thousandaire, I started brainstorming a list of all the things you can do with $1,000:

-- Buy 76 bags of cat litter at CostCo
+- Buy 76 bags of cat litter at Costco (they have a great return policy, and great automotives, btw)

 - Dye your hair 9 times at a fancy salon